alexeyinkin/eb-1a/1-process/README.md

 ## Day 284

-Next business day, on September 9, the NVC's status changed to *'Ready'* which meant NVC had transferred the case to the consulate and had nothing more to do with it:
+The next business day, on September 9, the NVC's status changed to *'Ready'* which meant NVC had transferred the case to the consulate and had nothing more to do with it: